sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 5. Once paired, open SW Maps.
 Select ‘New Project’ and give your project a name like ‘RTK Project’.

-6. Press the SW Maps icon in the top left corner of the home screen and select **Bluetooth GNSS**.
-You should see the ‘Torch Rover-3AF1’ in the list.
+6. Press the SW Maps icon in the top left corner of the home screen and select **External GNSS Connection**.
+You should see the ‘Facet mosaicX5 Rover-3AF1’ in the list.
 Select it.
 Confirm that the *Instrument Model* is **SparkFun RTK**, then press the ‘Connect’ button in the bottom right corner (Figure 4).
 SW Maps will show a warning that the instrument height is 0m.
 That’s ok.

 	<figure markdown>
 	![SW Map list of Bluetooth devices](./img/QuickStart/SparkFun Torch - SW Maps Bluetooth Small.png)